Creekside Kids Policies

 For a comprehensive list of Creekside Kids Policies and Procedures, CLICK HERE for a downloadable version.

-At Creekside Kids, Inc., we strive to create positive learning environments for all of our children, families and staff.
-For the children, this is accomplished through the use of various social and emotional curricula, positive behavior support, Love and Logic strategies, communication with parents and guardians and mental health consultants as needed.
+Discipline: At Creekside Kids, Inc., we strive to create positive learning environments for all of our children, families and staff.
+For the children, this is accomplished through the use of various social and emotional curricula, positive behavior support, Love and Logic (a link to Love and Logic will be needed here) strategies, communication with parents and guardians and mental health consultants as needed.

 For families, we communicate as much as possible on a regular basis, provide articles and information about behavioral issues, and suggest seeking outside help from physicians, Child Find, counselors, etc. Staff is involved in all of these procedures as needed and appropriate.

-As part of the Colorado Springs community we feel that children should have reasonable control over their environments and therefore we teach appropriate social skills while allowing the children to make decisions about their classrooms and interactions.
+As a community we feel that children should have reasonable control over their environments and therefore we teach appropriate social skills while allowing the children to make decisions about their classrooms and interactions.
 All children will be taught how to engage in respectful communication and physical interactions based on societal norms.
 We also teach responsibility and kindness as social/emotional skills.
 Our general rules for all classrooms within the center are, “We keep ourselves safe.
 We keep our friends safe.
 We keep our things safe.”

 The Pyramid Model and Pyramid Plus Model of teaching has deeply influenced our strategies for working with young children.
 We are able to address pro-social peer interactions and social/emotional competencies through behavior support techniques.